 I am also involved in putting together the free local publication Enjoy Kyoto, which features information and stories about the exciting aspects of Kyoto.
 I enjoy being able to interview, write the original draft, and translate it into English.

 I wanted to refine my English skills since that's what I do best.
 I enrolled in this Department because I was interested in also learning about tourism studies.
 The Department offers many classes that offer opportunities to get out of our classrooms and actually explore tourist attractions in Kyoto.
-When I look around those spots with a perspective of “Why do people gather here?”
+When I look around those spots with a perspective of "Why do people gather here?"
 I can see new aspects and challenges that I never realized before.
 This is how I acquired a new skill to look at things from multiple angles.
-My dream is to work in the tourism industry, so in my junior year, I am hoping to obtain a license related to travel operations.
-I would also like to learn Chinese.
+My dream is to work at a job that brings people together and establish connections.
+In order to fulfill that dream, I am working to earn qualifications and gather information.

 I also participated in a language program at the University of Guam.
 I actively communicated with the local students and our cultural exchanges came out successful!
 They were all really nice, and on our days off they showed me around Guam.